taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 4

-The videos switch to another view of the same glacier, but a slightly different coastline.
-The glacier doesn't seem to be melting, and enormous, thick chunks of [drift ice](https://en.wikipedia.org/wiki/Drift_ice) clog up the sea like a traffic jam.
+The videos switch to another view of the same glacier, now noticeably reduced, but a slightly different coastline.
+The glacier doesn't seem to be melting anymore, and enormous, thick chunks of [drift ice](https://en.wikipedia.org/wiki/Drift_ice) clog up the sea like a traffic jam.

 Dr. Fischmann: **"This is the current view of the Greenland ice sheet, from remote sensor buoys in the Denmark Strait.
 Normally, the [West Ice](https://en.wikipedia.org/wiki/West_Ice) doesn't extend this far south, but we believe the drastic melting 15 years ago triggered a long-term, slow melting of the ice sheet, which has been quietly dumping fresh water into the Greenland Sea."**